 Bex Arts was born as a commercial enterprise in January 2016 after a commission drawing ‘took off’ on social media.
 Her style has developed since as she has refined her specialist charcoal techniques, but her primary focus remains quirky, large scale, high contrast charcoal animal portraiture on a stark white background which shows a huge influence from her years as a professional studio photographer.
 This is also what truly sets her apart from other talented animal artists.
 Her photography works in harmony with her drawing, she photographs her subjects for the large majority of her commissions and all her exhibition work is all referenced from her own photographs.
 The combination of high quality, insightful photography and highly realistic drawing techniques produces stunning images full of character and fun.

 Alongside her drawing Becky also has a few regular private students, does out-reach with a number of schools and occasionally further afield running workshops across a range of specialisms including several specifically geared towards her current style.
-She is also a tutor with The Courtyard Art Studio and the SAA where she runs workshops in her specialist techniques.
+She was a regular a tutor with The Courtyard Art Studio and now also teaches for the SAA where she runs workshops in her specialist techniques.

 She is an active supporter of Medical Detection Dogs and has also been involved with leading art workshops with Child Bereavement UK.
 She exhibits regularly at galleries and exhibitions across the UK and is a member of several art groups.